Scholars Guide

 • Read the weekly eblast from the Carolina Covenant Program in your UNC student email inbox every week for information about connecting, engaging, and applying for resources and career development opportunities.

-• Join the Carolina Covenant Scholar GroupMe – hosted by the Carolina Covenant Student Advisory Council, and follow us on Instagram to stay in the know on relevant stories related to our program, to connect with and learn from other Scholars, and see last minute opportunities!
+• Join the Carolina Covenant Scholar GroupMe – hosted by the Carolina Covenant Student Advisory Council, and follow us on Instagram to stay in the know on relevant stories related to our program, to connect with and learn from other Scholars, and learn more about last minute opportunities!

 • Browse the work-study jobs early and apply for positions.
 Most (though not all) Carolina Covenant Scholars benefit from Federal Work-Study as part of their financial aid package.
 These positions can help you gain professional experience, enhance career readiness competencies, and grow – even those not directly in the same area of your immediate career interests.
 So go on, apply!
 Questions?
 Email our work-study team.